clojurewerkz/monger.docs/articles/getting_started.md

 ## Supported Clojure versions

-Monger is built from the ground up for Clojure 1.3 and later. n
+Monger is built from the ground up for Clojure 1.3 and later.

 ## Supported MongoDB versions